The most common sign is a persistent, redness and scaliness of the skin on and around the eyelid margins. Other problems may include:

 - impairment of vision.

 The side-effects are similar to the symptoms of blepharitis.
 If you feel your symptoms are getting worse, please contact your nurse practitioner in the eye casualty department.
-Because a number of different medicines may be used in treatment of your blepharitis, it is not possible to list all potential side-effects here.
+Because a number of different medicines may be used in the treatment of your blepharitis, it is not possible to list all potential side-effects here.